realearn-jaist/reproduce-owl2vec-star/README.md

 ## Issue Report

-Apart from the above modification, it still remains some issues that we have not fixed or reported the developers as follows.
+Apart from the above modification, it still remains some issues that have NOT been fixed or reported the developers as follows.

 | No. | Issue's Description | Found By |
 |-----|---------------------|----------|